Things I can do without ♫ In Kvetchalot ♫

 • Japanese ketchup bottles designed so that, when squeezed, they remain in the squeezed shape unless they are carefully coaxed back to their designed shape.
 Definitely a candidate for the Japanese government’s Bad Design award.

 • Public toilets in Japan with neither paper towels nor hot-air hand driers.
 If you expect people to wash their hands after pissing or shitting, please provide means for them to dry their hands.
-My response is not to wash my hands in such places; no apologies needed.
+My response is not to wash my hands in such places; no apology is needed.

 • Train station platforms in Japan with no trash bins decades after the Aum Shinrikyo sarin-gas domestic terrorism that prompted railroads to take them away, for fear that they would serve as drop points for poison-gas bombs.
 Many people have long-since forgotten why they can’t find these receptacles.

 • People getting so drunk in Japan that they need to chuck their noodles in public.
-To be fair, this has become quite rare, but one is still occasionally treated in the morning to “flower displays” of last night’s noodles on sidewalks and train station platforms.
+To be fair, this has become quite rare, but one is still occasionally treated in the morning to sidewalk “flower displays” of last night’s noodles.

 • Japanese broadcast media that avoid mentioning cigarette smoking in the same breath (or in the same news story) with cancer or other specific ailments.
 This is probably either because they are NHK, certainly influenced by the Japanese government, which is the leading shareholder of Japan’s only tobacco company, Japan Tobacco, or because they are private broadcasters making money from JT’s “health-washing” corporate identity advertising.